Ajay Singh (footballer): Mohammedan

 Singh made his debut for Mohammedan in the I-League on 21 September 2013 against reigning Pune at the Salt Lake Stadium; and played till the 58th minute before he was being replaced by Israil Gurung; as Mohammedan lost the match 1–3.

 Lonestar Kashmir

 Ajay Singh joined Lonestar Kashmir for 2015 I-League 2nd Division where he played 11 times and scored 11 times.

 Mohammedan

-Ajay moved back to Mohammedan to play in Calcutta Preimer League later that year before joining up with their squad for the 2015-16 I-League 2nd Division.
+Ajay moved back to Mohammedan to play in Calcutta Premier League later that year before joining up with their squad for the 2015-16 I-League 2nd Division.